infernojs/eslint-plugin-inferno/docs/rules/no-namespace.md

 # inferno/no-namespace

-� Enforce that namespaces are not used in React elements.
+📝 Enforce that namespaces are not used in Inferno elements.

 <!-- end auto-generated rule header -->